Canon 700D vs Panasonic GH4

 It is notable that the GH4 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 700D does not offer wifi capability.
+In contrast, the 700D does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH4 (unlike the 700D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 700D and the GH4 have been discontinued, but can regularly be found used on eBay.
 The 700D was replaced by the Canon 750D, while the GH4 was followed by the Panasonic GH5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 700D Manual (free pdf) or the online Panasonic GH4 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 700D or the Panasonic GH4 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.